eledon/Gas_Consumption_Forecasting_with_Sarima/README.md

 ## 🧭 Overview

 This project forecasts monthly residential gas consumption in California using three time series models: **ARIMA**, **SARIMA**, and **ETS**.
 The models are compared based on forecast accuracy and statistical validity of residuals to identify the most appropriate forecasting method.

+📄 To see the full report with code, results, and diagnostic plots, [click here](https://github.com/eledon/Gas_Consumption_Forecasting_with_Sarima/blob/main/Gas_Consumption_in_California.md).

 ---